They Can't Look in the Mirror

 “I’d recommend reconsidering the use of ‘Master (B)’ in section 4C, as this type of hierarchical language can carry racialized and gendered connotations.
 ‘Skillful’ might serve as a more neutral alternative.”

 This is a curriculum committee.
 Its job is to evaluate pedagogy, learning outcomes, and course rigor.
-Instead, at 1:37 in the morning, a member was not parsing standard accreditation language for hidden subtext.
+Instead, at 1:37 in the morning, a member was parsing standard accreditation language for hidden subtext.

 The Dean has read this committee the riot act.
 New programs are stalled.
 Faculty are waiting.
 His message was direct: move faster, do your jobs, stop holding up approvals.